Childhood Studies Minor

 Allison N. Sinanan, Ph.D.
 (Fordham University), Professor of Social Work: sexual abuse recurrence in minority children, oppression of children and families of color

 Judith Vogel, Ph.D.
-(Temple University), Associate Professor of Mathematics: numerical linear algebra, Children of the Holocaust, Holocaust education using children's literature
+(Temple University), Professor of Mathematics: numerical linear algebra, Children of the Holocaust, Holocaust education using children's literature

 Keith B. Williams, Ph.D.
 (University of Minnesota), Professor of Psychology: educational psychology, social psychology, educational testing and measurement, psychology of individual differences

 Kerrin C. Wolf, Ph.D.
 (University of Delaware), Assistant Professor of Business Studies, Public Law: school discipline, children and the law, education law and policy, health law and policy, juvenile justice

 Kaite Yang, Ph.D.
 (Princeton University), Associate Professor of Psychology: social psychology, personality and individual differences, the emergence of gender differences, meta-analysis, thought speed and creativity.